nicolasff/docker-cassandra/README.md

 Note that the nodes might take about 30 seconds to show up as they join the Cassandra ring.

+The shell scripts all assume that you have `sudo` privilege.

 Getting started
 ---------------